longouyang/mmturkey/README.markdown

 * `turkSubmitTo`: the Mechanical Turk submission server (either production or sandbox).

 These variables get read from `window.location.href`.
-If they aren't in `window.location.href`, the scrip script also tries `document.referer`, so you can conceivably split a task across two different pages.
+If they aren't in `window.location.href`, the script also tries `document.referer`, so you can conceivably split a task across two different pages.
 The script provides a single method, `submit(object, [unwrap])`, which takes one required argument, `object`, and an optional argument, `unwrap`.

 `object` is an object containing keys and values. mmturkey will submit this object (potentially "unwrapped" - see below) via a POST request to the proper externalSubmit URL.
 If `object` is empty or not supplied, mmturkey responds with an error.